heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 It's important to understand that Amazon has multiple machines storing the contents of your cart.
 These machines are asynchronously communicating in order to tell each other about updates they've received.
 Conflicts like this can happen when you try to read before the nodes have had time to gossip about your cart.
 More likely, however, is the situation in which one of the machines holding your cart goes offline and missing some updates.
 When it comes back online, you try to read, and this resolution process must occur.

 ### Good & Bad
 What do we love about Dynamo?
 It's a highly available key-value store.
 It replicates data well, and according to the paper, has high uptime and low latency.
 We love that it's *eventually consistent*.
 Nodes are constantly gossiping, so given enough time (and assuming failures are resolved), nodes' states will eventually converge.
 However, this property is *weak*.
-It's weak because when failures+conflicts occur, and [and they will occur](https://www.youtube.com/watch?v=JG2ESDGwHHY), it's up to the application developer to figure out how to handle it.
+It's weak because when failures & conflicts occur, and [and they will occur](https://www.youtube.com/watch?v=JG2ESDGwHHY), it's up to the application developer to figure out how to handle it.
+Given a conflict, there isn't a one-size-fits-all solution for resolving them.
 In the case of the shopping cart, it's relatively trivial.
-But as a programmer, every time you'd like to use DynamoDB you need to consider your resolution strategy.
+But as a programmer, every time you use DynamoDB for a different purpose you need to consider your resolution strategy.
 The database doesn't provide a general solution.

-Instead of constructing an all-purpose database and forcing the burden of resolution on programmers, what if we constructed general-purpose data structures that required no manual resolution?
+Instead of constructing an all-purpose database and forcing the burden of resolution on programmers, what if we constructed multi-purpose (read: multi, not *all*) data structures that required no manual resolution?
 These data structures would resolve conflicts inherently, themselves, and depending on your application you could choose which data structure works best for you.

 Let's try this transfiguration on the shopping cart.
 Let's strip it down: how does Amazon handle resolution, really?
 It treats shopping cart versions as sets of items.
 In order to perform resolution, Amazon unions the two sets.